 - Only basic audio-outs

 When we sit down and think of the purpose of boutique PC builders in 2020, everything points to creating some of the most fantastic PCs that you can’t do yourself.
-The iBUYPOWER Element MR 9320 arrives in a time when its predecessor the iBUYPOWER Element 9260 is still shining in the limelight as one of the best custom PCs for 1080p gaming productivity.
-It offers all you’d need in a midrange rig; power, versatility and a unique chassis that’s a sight to behold.
+The iBUYPOWER Element MR 9320 arrives at a time when its predecessor the iBUYPOWER Element 9260 is still shining in the limelight as one of the best custom PCs for 1080p gaming productivity.
+It offers all you’d need in a midrange rig; power, versatility, and a unique chassis that’s a sight to behold.

 So, the iBUYPOWER Element MR 9320 is basically a refreshed iteration of the base model, and while it gets a newer 10th generation CPU, you aren’t paying a huge premium for what amount to a pretty solid build.

-For instance, the configuration we’re reviewing includes an Intel i7-10700F (Comet Lake) chip, Nvidia GTX 1660 Ti GPU and 16GB memory, but will set you back almost the same amount you’re paying for a Core i7-9700F-powered machine.
+For instance, the configuration we’re reviewing includes an Intel i7-10700F (Comet Lake) chip, Nvidia GTX 1660 Ti GPU, and 16GB memory, but will set you back almost the same amount you’re paying for a Core i7-9700F-powered machine.
 That’s a huge chunk of saving for new components.